GayasuddinMohd/Exploratory-Data-Analysis-on-Terrorism/README.md

 * Terrorists target Private Citizens & Property maximum number of times.
 * Year 2014 is the deadliest year in the history of terrorism.
 About 16000 people died in the single year by terrorism.

-# 🌸  Conclusion  🌸
-Through this EDA, we aim to understand the dynamics of terrorism, its global reach, and the impact on societies.
-The analysis will provide insights into the evolution of terrorist tactics, the role of regions, and the need for effective counterterrorism measures.

-As we delve into this dataset, we acknowledge the tragic nature of terrorist incidents and their far-reaching consequences.
-The Terrorism Dataset Analysis serves as a reminder of the challenges that nations and societies face in confronting acts of violence and extremism, and the importance of fostering security, peace, and international cooperation.